 - Wounds take longer to heal

 We recommend that you feed your guinea pig with extra vitamin C in case they get sick.
-Still, if you are thinking of giving them more than 100 mg of vitamin C daily you should first consult with the veterinarian.
-Remember that excess amounts of vitamin C are released through urine and is not absorbed within the body.
+Still, if you are thinking of giving them more than 100 mg of vitamin C daily, you should first consult with the veterinarian.
+Remember that excess amounts of vitamin C are released through urine and are not absorbed within the body.

 Ways to Provide Your Guinea Pigs with Enough Vitamin C

-- Supplements in the form of drops or tablets
+- Supplements in the form of drops, tablets, or pellets

-List of Best Vitamin C Rich Foods for Guinea Pigs
+List of Best Vitamin C-Rich Foods (Fruits and Vegetables) for Guinea Pigs

 |Food||Weight||Vitamin C||The amount required for 25 mg of vitamin C/day|